gomorpheus/morpheus-apidoc/source/includes/_servers.md

   }}'
 ```

-> The above command returns a similar JSON structure when submitting a GET request for a single check
+> The above command returns a similar JSON structure when submitting a GET request for a specific host

 ### HTTP Request